King's Cross fire: Fire

-At 19:42, the entire escalator was aflame, producing superheated gas that rose to the top of the shaft enclosing the escalator, where it was trapped against the tunnel ceiling, which was covered with about twenty layers of old paint from past repainting.
+By 19:42, before the firefighting operations could be implemented, the entire escalator was aflame, producing superheated gas which rose to the top of the shaft enclosing the escalator.
+There, it was trapped against the tunnel ceiling which was covered with about twenty layers of old paint from past repainting.
 As the superheated gases pooled along the ceiling of the escalator shaft, the layers of paint began absorbing the heat.
 A few years before the fire, the Underground's director of operations had warned that the accumulated paint might pose a fire hazard.
-However, painting protocols were not in his purview, and his suggestion was widely ignored by his colleagues.
+However, painting protocols were not in his purview and his warning was largely ignored.

-At 19:45, there was a flashover and a jet of flames shot up the escalator shaft, striking the ticket hall's ceiling and filling it with intense heat and thick black smoke, killing or seriously injuring most of the people still in the ticket hall.
-This trapped below ground several hundred people, who escaped on Victoria line trains.
+At 19:45, there was a flashover and a jet of flames shot up the escalator shaft, striking the ceiling of the ticket hall and filling it with intense heat and thick black smoke, killing or seriously injuring most of the people still in the ticket hall.
+It also trapped several hundred people below ground but they escaped on Victoria line trains.
 A police constable, Richard Kukielka, found a seriously injured man and tried to evacuate him via the Midland City platforms, but found the way blocked by a locked Bostwick gate (Note: A collapsible lattice gate often used in Tube stations, old-style lifts etc.) until it was unlocked by a passing cleaner.
-Staff and a policewoman trapped on a Metropolitan line platform were rescued by a train.
+Staff and a police officer trapped on a Metropolitan line platform were rescued by a train.

-At 22:00, the full horror of the fire blaze was evident, after the death toll jumped to 28.
+At 22:00, the full horror of the fire blaze was evident as the death toll rose to 28.
 David Fitzsimons, a Metropolitan Police superintendent, told reporters: "We are talking about a major tragedy; many people are horribly burned."

 Thirty fire crews—over 150 firefighters—were deployed.
 Fourteen London Ambulance Service ambulances ferried the injured to local hospitals, including University College Hospital.
 The fire was declared out at 01:46 the following day.
 On a television programme about the fire, an official described King's Cross underground station's layout as "an efficient furnace".

 Victims

-Thirty-one people died in the fire and 100 people were taken to hospital, 19 with serious injuries.
+Thirty-one people died in the incident and 100 people were taken to hospital, 19 with serious injuries.

-LFB Station Officer Colin Townsley was in charge of the first pump fire engine to arrive at the scene, and was in the ticket hall at the time of the flashover.
-He was killed in the fire; his body was found beside that of a badly burnt passenger at the base of the exit steps to Pancras Road.
+LFB Station Officer Colin Townsley from Soho fire station was in charge of the first pump fire engine to arrive at the scene and was in the ticket hall at the time of the flashover.
+He was killed; his body was found beside that of a badly burnt passenger at the base of the exit steps onto Pancras Road.
 It is believed that Townsley spotted the passenger in difficulty and stopped to help her.

-An initially unidentified man, commonly known as "Michael" or "Body 115" in reference to a mortuary tag, was identified on 22 January 2004, when forensic evidence confirmed he was 73-year-old Alexander Fallon of Falkirk, Scotland.
+An initially unidentified man, commonly known as "Michael" or "Body 115" in reference to a mortuary tag, was finally identified on 22 January 2004, when forensic evidence confirmed he was 73-year-old Alexander Fallon of Falkirk, Scotland.